Augmenting Poetry Composition with Verse by Verse: Evaluation

 To do so, we gathered a collection of 100 quatrains written by the 22 classic poets.
 Then, for each quatrain, we would take the first line of verse, and use that as the first line of verse for Verse by Verse.
 It would then take the top suggestion (using the same poet as that who wrote the poem), to pick the subsequent 3 lines.
 When possible, it would try to follow an ABAB rhyme pattern.

 We built upon the work of \citet{hopkins2017} for evaluating.
 We would show evaluators one poem at a time.
-They then needed to classify if the poem is human- or AI-written (focusing on the last 3 lines), and rate on a scale of 1-5 for readability (to what extent is the quatrain easy to read? does it make sense?, relevance (given the first line, how relevant are the subsequent lines of verse?), evocation (how much does the quatrain evoke emotion when reading it?), and aesthetic (how much does the quatrain sound nice to read, such as in rhythm?).
+They then needed to classify if the poem is human- or AI-written (they are shown the full quatrain and asked to evaluate on the last 3 lines), and rate on a scale of 1-5 for readability (to what extent is the quatrain easy to read? does it make sense?, relevance (given the first line, how relevant are the subsequent lines of verse?), evocation (how much does the quatrain evoke emotion when reading it?), and aesthetic (how much does the quatrain sound nice to read, such as in rhythm?).
 Each poem was evaluated by 3 evaluators.

 Table \ref{tab:human} shows the results of these evaluations.
 As shown, while Verse by Verse does not do as well as the poems written by classic poets, it still was able to do well enough.
 More importantly, almost half the poems written by Verse by Verse were thought of to have been written by humans, which shows the feasibility of our approach.
 A couple of the highly rated poems can be seen in Figure \ref{fig:examples}.